 The JVC KW-V830BT is a high-end stereo head unit.
-Stereo head units are for expanding stereo functionality and replace stock stereos or existing aftermarket head units.
+Stereo head units are for expanding stereo functionality and replacing stock stereos or existing aftermarket head units.
 Your stock stereo may have carry out basic functions like playing radio and CDs but upgrading to an aftermarket head unit can expand those capabilities to include things like wireless music streaming and in-dash navigation.

 JVC is an industry leader in the manufacturing of car stereo equipment.
 JVC is a Japanese consumer electronics company and was founded in 1927.
 JVC, now known officially as JVCKENWOOD USA Corporation, continues to be an innovative provider of car stereo equipment and as such, the KW-V830BT comes with high expectations.